 All Legislation takes account of the UDHR, within the UK.
 A copy can be seen on our website under our Home tab on the main page.

-For the last four decades, we have embraced a definition of Racism that in no small part finds its meaning in a theory, which for all practical purposes could loosely be defined as Colonial Race Theory or Imperial Race Theory.
+For the last four decades, we have embraced a definition of Racism that could loosely be defined as Colonial Race Theory or Imperial Race Theory.
 This theory proposed that British Society was inherently racist due to the inequality of the historical relationship between the colonising power (Britain) and the colonised subject (Colony).
 One defining characteristic of this theory stated that where a colonial subject came into contact with the imperial power, they would be subject to a cultural and institutional attitude which viewed them as inferior.

 In the case of British Imperialism, skin colour would be the most obvious way of identifying a person of none Anglo-Saxon ethnicity in the UK itself – And skin colour, it is said, would necessarily engender a Racist attitude – albeit passively in the case of most people – expressed through institutional as well as social structures.